Skip to content

 Craft Cocktail Bars and Speakeasies

-Lisbon’s craft cocktail scene has exploded in recent years, with several bars earning spots on international best-of lists and the city increasingly recognized as a serious cocktail destination.
-These bars offer a more refined (and quieter) alternative to the street-party energy of Bairro Alto, perfect for a sophisticated start to the evening or a nightcap.
+Lisbon’s craft cocktail scene has matured fast, with several bars landing on international best-of lists and the city now taken seriously as a cocktail destination.
+These bars offer a quieter, more considered alternative to Bairro Alto’s street chaos — good for a sophisticated start to the evening or a late nightcap.

 Best Cocktail Bars in Lisbon

 Red Frog is a 1920s prohibition-era speakeasy that has been named among the world’s top 100 bars for five consecutive years.
 Ring the buzzer on an unmarked door on Rua do Salitre, enter through a hidden passage, and settle into leather armchairs for meticulously crafted cocktails (€14–18).
-The bartenders are true artists — describe your flavor preferences and let them create something bespoke.
+The bartenders are genuine artists — describe your flavor preferences and they will make something bespoke.
 Reservations strongly recommended, especially Thursday through Saturday.

-Cinco Lounge in Príncipe Real was a pioneer of Lisbon’s cocktail revolution and remains excellent, with knowledgeable bartenders, a relaxed atmosphere, and a menu that blends classic techniques with Portuguese ingredients.
-Monkey Mash in Santos brings a fun, creative energy with inventive cocktails and a lively atmosphere — the Thai-inspired menu also makes it a good dinner-and-drinks destination.
-Foxtrot in Príncipe Real is a stylish bar with an outdoor terrace perfect for warm evenings, well-executed classics, and a crowd that skews toward creative professionals.
-Toca da Raposa (Fox’s Den) is a newer arrival with a focus on Portuguese spirits and botanicals — try their gin featuring herbs from the Alentejo region.
+Cinco Lounge in Príncipe Real was a pioneer of Lisbon’s cocktail shift and remains excellent, with knowledgeable bartenders, a calm atmosphere, and a menu balancing classic technique with Portuguese ingredients.
+Monkey Mash in Santos brings creative energy and inventive drinks alongside a Thai-influenced food menu — a solid dinner-and-drinks option.
+Foxtrot in Príncipe Real has an outdoor terrace that works well on warm evenings, well-executed classics, and a crowd that skews toward creative professionals.
+Toca da Raposa (Fox’s Den) is a newer arrival focused on Portuguese spirits and botanicals — try their gin featuring herbs from the Alentejo region.

 For our comprehensive list with maps and booking links, see best bars in Lisbon.